danielnemenyi/latoupiefolle/_notes/2021-08-15-educational-equipment-and-militant-interventions.md

 But MT leaves, and Anne has to serve.
 The MLF has not fixed anything.
 Anne says she has moved to Rue Baudricourt and there are now two 'women theorists' (with Francoise).
-Anne is absorbed in the sexual, conjugal, homosexual-masculine problematic accords much more importance to theory insofar as she sees herself as inferior to the 'specialists' ([[Foucault]], [[Deleuze]]), who are nevertheless not attuned to the political practice (ref. to relations with the Gauche proletairienne and the Grandmontagne
+Anne is absorbed in the sexual, conjugal, homosexual-masculine problematic and accords more importance to theory insofar as she sees herself as inferior to the 'specialists' ([[Foucault]], [[Deleuze]]), who are nevertheless not attuned to the political practice (ref. to relations with the Gauche proletairienne and the Grandmontagne